Dr Andrew Markham

 Wolfson Building, Parks Road, Oxford OX1 3QD

-I am a University Lecturer in Software Engineering, focussing on embedded systems, novel sensing and low power wireless networks.
+I am a University Lecturer (Associate Professor) in Software Engineering, looking at sensing and communication in extreme and challenging application.
 Previously I was an EPSRC Postdoctoral Research Fellow, working on the UnderTracker project.
-I am investigating how to localize people, animals and objects in challenging environments, such as underground or indoors, where technologies like GPS fail.
+I am investigating how to localize people, animals and objects in environments where technologies like GPS fail, such as underground or indoors.
 Key to this is the use of magneto-inductive tracking and communication.
 This has been applied to monitoring animals in their underground habitats, allowing for the first time detailed reconstruction of animal trajectories in their underground burrows.
-This was presented at the ACM SenSys 2010 conference in November 2010, along with the group paper outlining our deployment experiences.

 I also worked on the WildSensing project, which used wireless sensor nodes to monitor badger behaviour.
 My work is typically cross-disciplinary, and one interesting avenue of research was automatically evolving code for distributed computing.
 This used a computational analog of a biological process, termed a discrete Gene Regulatory Network (dGRN).
-This work has been presented at IEEE InfoCom 2010, and an extended version published in the Computer Journal.
 I obtained my PhD from the University of Cape Town, South Africa in 2008 researching the design and implementation of a wildlife tracking system, using heterogeneous wireless sensor networks.

 PhD in Electrical Engineering, University of Cape Town, South Africa (2008):